blockchainofthings/Catenis-API-Docs/source/includes/list_permission_events.md

-    "receive-asset-of": "Receive an amount of an asset issued by a device", "receive-asset-from": "Receive an amount of an asset from a device", "receive-nf-token-of": "Receive a non-fungible token issued by a device", "receive-nf-token-from": "Receive a non-fungible token from a device" }
+    "receive-asset-of": "Receive an amount of an asset issued by a device", "receive-asset-from": "Receive an amount of an asset from a device", "receive-nf-token-of": "Receive a non-fungible token issued by a device", "receive-nf-token-from": "Receive a non-fungible token from a device", "disclose-nf-token-ownership": "Disclose device's non-fungible token ownership status to a device" }
 }
 ```